j-d-b/SPACECAT/README.md

 `spikes` cause you to lose a life for every frame you are touching them.

-`cannons` will shoot at the cat from any distance when he enters their line of sight; from one projectile hit, you will lose one life.

-Remaining lives are displayed in the top left.
+`cannons` will shoot at the cat from any distance when he enters their line of sight; from one projectile hit, you will lose one life; *remaining lives are displayed in the top left*.

-Begin playing by executing "cabal run" from the spacecat directory.
 Close the game/window with the escape key.

-Good luck out there!
+**Good luck out there!**